coderefinery/git-intro/content/branches.md

 ## Optional exercises with branches

-The following exercises are advanced, absolutely no problem to postpone them to a few months later.
+The following exercises are more advanced, absolutely no problem to postpone them to a few months later.
 If you give them a go, keep in mind that you might run into conflicts, which we will learn to resolve in the next section.